Tswagerman/project_mlops/reports/README.md

 > **inspiration from [this figure](figures/wandb.png).
 Explain what metrics you are tracking and why they are**
 > **important.**

-This image indicates the type of tests we did using Wandb [this figure](figures/wandb_team7.png)
+This image indicates the type of tests we did using Wandb [W&B](figures/wandb_team7.png)

 ### Question 15